General diet Tips

 Quite some time ago I discovered an article on 'earthing' - and how it can reduce stress and cortisol levels in the body.
 (I wrote a summary of my understanding of it here.)
 It remains a controversial topic - but there does seem to be a natural perceived benefit about being in nature, let alone all the good bacteria that you pick up from being outside - especially if you are getting your hands dirty.

 Sometimes, when the chips are down - the best thing you can do is to give to someone else.
 How hard is this?
 It can be very challenging to think outside of ourselves when we are not in the best of moods, and even more so if we are suffering from depression or anxiety.
 Giving money as shown in this TED talk has been shown to improve happiness - but small acts of kindness as well as larger acts of donating time and money can stimulate reward centres in the brain - not only making two people happy - but it can also make you live longer (see this article here).
+So even a smile to a stranger can do wonders for your (and perhaps their) soul.

 Create an attitude of gratitude.
 Having gratitude can have health benefits well above 'just feeling good' (an article from Harvard Medical school on gratitude here) In short - having gratitude has been shown to improve not only your mental health and well-being, it has also shown to improve physical health and reduce GP visits.
 Keeping a gratitude journal, writing a thank you note, and counting your blessings are all ways which contribute to having an attitude of gratitude.
 Read more about having an attitude of gratitude and how it can help you in my blog here.